The Godfather Part III: Casting

 Coppola considered replacing Ryder with either Madonna, Annabella Sciorra or Laura San Giacomo.
 Ultimately, Sofia Coppola, the director's daughter, was given the role of Michael Corleone's daughter.
 Her much-criticized performance resulted in her father being accused of nepotism, a charge that Coppola denies in the commentary track, asserting that, in his opinion, critics, "beginning with an article in Vanity Fair," were "using [my] daughter to attack me," something that he finds ironic in light of the film's denouement, in which Mary pays the ultimate price for her father's sins.

-Andy Garcia was cast as Vincent over Alec Baldwin.
+Frank Sinatra, who had not been happy with Puzo's depiction of Johnny Fontane in the original novel, agreed to play Don Altobello but the shooting schedule was too long for him to commit and the character was eventually played by Eli Wallach.

-As an infant, Sofia Coppola had played Michael Corleone's infant nephew in The Godfather, during the climactic baptism/murder montage at the end of that film (Sofia Coppola also appears in The Godfather Part II as a small immigrant child, in which nine-year-old Vito Corleone arrives by steamer at Ellis Island).
+As an infant, Sofia Coppola had played Michael Corleone's infant nephew Michael Rizzi in The Godfather, during the climactic baptism/murder montage at the end of the film.
+Sofia Coppola also appears in The Godfather Part II as a small immigrant child, appearing alongside the nine-year-old Vito Corleone (Oreste Baldini) when he arrives by steamer at Ellis Island.
 The character of Michael's sister Connie is played by Francis Ford Coppola's sister, Talia Shire.
-Other Coppola relatives with cameos in the film include Coppola's mother, father (who wrote and conducted much of the music in the film), uncle and granddaughter Gia.
+Other Coppola relatives with cameos in the film include Coppola's mother Italia, father Carmine, uncle Anton and granddaughter Gia.

 Filming

+As well as returning cast members, Coppola also signed many members of the original crew, including cinematographer Gordon Willis and production designer Dean Tavoularis.
+Coppola's father Carmine wrote and conducted much of the music in the film, as he had for The Godfather Part II.

 Principal photography was set to begin on November 15, 1989, with six weeks of filming at Cinecittà Studios in Italy, but the start date was pushed back to November 27.
+The budget was initially reported at $44 million.
 This period also included location shoots throughout Rome and Caprarola at landmarks such as the Palace of Justice, the Vatican Bank, Castello di Lunghezza and Santa Maria della Quercia.

 However, production was delayed for three weeks due to the physical collapse of Ryder until a replacement could be found, which was complicated after Coppola was forced to declare Chapter 11 bankruptcy due to his debts.
-Filming resumed in the early spring of 1990 in Sicily, with scenes shot in Palermo, Taormina, and Forza d'Agrò.
-Additionally filming took place in the United States in New York City and Atlantic City at locations such as the Waldorf Astoria Hotel, Little Italy, St. Patrick's Cathedral, and Trump Castle.
+Filming resumed in the early spring of 1990 in Sicily, with scenes shot in Palermo, Taormina and Forza d'Agrò.
+Additionally, filming took place in the United States in New York City and Atlantic City at locations such as the Waldorf Astoria Hotel, Little Italy, St. Patrick's Cathedral and Trump Castle.
 Coppola delayed the production in Italy even further by constantly rewriting and "tinkering" with the film, and reportedly did not come up with an ending for the film until two months before it was due to be released.